 Some organizations are opting to host team resilience workshops, but seeing as resilience is such a complex idea with many contributing factors, this isn’t the only option.

 Organizational mentorship programs, for instance, are a great example of coaching that can help create strong, meaningful working relationships between people, boosting their ability to operate as part of a resilient team.

 Mental health training can also transform team resilience.
 Through training, your team members can gain a better understanding of mental health - both theirs, and others - and learn vital concepts that will help them empathize with colleagues who are struggling with stress and other concerns.
 As such, it gives your team the ability to be more supportive of each other, encouraging each other through the difficulties.

 Needless to say, if you manage a team, mental health training should also be on your radar, too!

-Nothing will undermine a team’s willingness to persevere through challenging times more than a sense that a couple of people are doing most of the legwork while the rest of the team just looks on.
+Nothing will undermine a team’s willingness to persevere through challenging times more than a sense that one or two people are carrying the whole team.
+If some of the team are just looking on while the rest do the legwork, this is a surefire route to resentment.